Finding Subgroups with Significant Treatment Effects: Implementation Using Significance Trees

-In \autoref{sect:oracle}, we characterized an oracle solution for the goal of finding an assignment that optimizes for passing a hypothesis test on hold-out data.
-In principle, one could use any estimation method of treatment effects $\tau(x)$ and variances $\sigma^2(x)$ on the training data to estimate such an assignment.
-In this section, we study implementations that optimize the sample analogue of the criterion in \autoref{thm:oracle} in the training data.
+In \autoref{sect:objective}, we characterized an oracle solution to the goal of finding an assignment that optimizes for passing a hypothesis test on hold-out data in terms of its population objective.
+In principle, one could estimate such an assignment using any estimation method for treatment effects $\tau(x)$ and variances $\sigma^2(x)$ on the training data.
+In this and the following section, we study how to optimize the sample analog of the criterion in \autoref{prop:oracle} in the training data.
+Specifically, our goal is now to find an assignment $\hat{a}$ based on $n$ observations $(Y_i,W_i,X_i)_{i=1}^n$ from the training sample that approximately maximizes the population objective \eqref{eqn:populationobj}.